 Illingworth recently also introduced video services within the medical photography team.

 A development which broadens the applications of trial imaging and aims to offer the patient an alternative solution which may be an alternative to a site visit.

 Our Medical Photography team has 15 years of experience in translating and managing clinical research imaging requirements within the clinical trials environment, from synopsis design to endpoint delivery.
 This includes extensive experience in the procedural and photographic aspects of preclinical as well as Phase I-III studies.

-The team has managed over 40 (primary/secondary) imaging endpoint studies – whether subjective panel review or objective analysis.
+The team has managed various primary and secondary imaging endpoint studies – whether subjective panel review or objective analysis.
 Our experience includes 2D, 3D and video imaging, from studies with a single site up to global 60 centre studies and we work with clients internationally.

 We are preferred imaging provider for numerous international pharmaceutical and global full-service contract research organisations and have acted as the imaging lead on indications including; anti-scarring, accelerated healing, plastic surgery, dermatitis, immune system and fungal conditions as well as injection site reactions.

 Each member of the Illingworth Medical Photography team operates under the Code of Practice set out by the Institute of Medical Illustrators and are compliant with the legal requirements and regulations covering confidentiality, consent, data protection and good clinical practice.
 Qualified as Medical Illustrators, a specialist scientific discipline, we work alongside or train medical and healthcare scientists.